calebcorpuz1/calebcorpuz1.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: "/images/oahu4.jpeg"
+  image: "/images/oahu4.jpg"
 ---

-I currently work as a data analyst at a bank working with the retail and commercial credit policy teams.
-I graduated from the University of Hawaii with a Bachelors degree in Economics and I am currently attend Bellevue University for a M.S. in Data Science.
+I am currently employed as a data analyst at a bank working with the retail and commercial credit policy teams.
+I graduated from the
+University of Hawaii with a Bachelors degree in Economics and I am currently attend Bellevue University for a M.S. in Data Science.

 ## Skills